 On June 22, 1990, the morning after the longest day of the year, a pair of hikers found Ronald Baker’s cold body lying near a railroad tunnel entrance at Chatsworth Park.
-He was wearing a string necklace with a pentagram pendant and had been stabbed a total of 18 times.
+He was wearing a string necklace with a pentagram pendant and had been stabbed at least 18 times.
 Along with that, Ron’s throat was so badly slashed that his head had nearly been severed from the rest of his body.
-The Los Angeles Police Department had initially thought the body was that of a traveler who mistakenly got hit by a train.
-However, once Ron and his cause of death were identified, the homicide investigation began in full force.
+The Los Angeles Police Department (LAPD) had initially presumed the body was that of a wandering traveler who mistakenly got hit by a passing train.
+However, once Ron and his cause of death were positively identified, they began a homicide investigation in full force.

 Who Killed Ronald Baker?

-Yet, as time passed by and the LAPD found no new leads or concrete suspects, they determined that the calls were just a ruse by the killer(s) to throw them off the track.
+Yet, as time passed and the LAPD found no new leads or concrete suspects, they determined that the calls were just a ruse by the killer(s) to throw them off the track.
 They thus began questioning Ron’s roommates, Duncan Gordon Martinez and Nathaniel Blalock, shortly after which, the former disappeared.
-About two years later, though, Duncan reappeared with an attorney by his side and confessed that he and Nathaniel were both involved in Ron’s murder.
-He said that the pair had the idea to kidnap their roommate and demand a ransom from his parents after seeing a similar plot unfold on a television show.
-But it somehow escalated to murder.
+About two years later, though, Duncan reappeared with an attorney by his side and confessed that he and Nathaniel were both involved in the murder.
+He said the pair had the idea to kidnap their roommate and demand a ransom from his parents after seeing a similar plot unfold on a television show.
+But it somehow escalated.

-According to records, Duncan admitted that he and Nathaniel brought Ron to the tunnel in Chatsworth Park early in the evening of June 21, 1990.
+According to records, Duncan admitted that he and Nathaniel had brought Ron to the tunnel in Chatsworth Park early on the evening of June 21, 1990.
 They were just walking around when Nathaniel stumbled, leading Ron to make a joke.
-At that point, he said, Nathaniel, in a rage, stabbed their roommate before cutting his throat.
-Then, to get rid of any trace evidence that would lead the authorities back to them, they poured beer over the crime scene and went home to dispose of their bloody clothes and knife in a nearby dumpster.
+At that point, he said, Nathaniel, in a rage, stabbed their roommate before slashing his throat.
+Then, to get rid of any trace evidence that would lead the authorities back to them, they poured beer over the scene and walked away to dispose of their bloody clothes and knife in a dumpster.
 Even prior to this, though, their theory was to kill Ron before making the ransom demand so they could never be identified.